Italy populists given go ahead to govern

 The resume also said he had carried out "scientific research" at Cambridge University's Girton College in 2001 - a spokeswoman for the university said it could not confirm or deny his claim citing data protection laws.

 Mr Conte also said he had worked on his legal studies at the International Kultur Institut in Vienna, Austria.
-The school - which was misspelt on the CV - is in fact a language school and does not appear to offer legal courses.,
+The school - which was misspelt on the CV - is in fact a language school and does not appear to offer legal courses.

 - Read more about the CV controversy